 Dr. Gil uses LENS therapy to help eliminate migraines, anxiety, depression, insomnia, headaches, traumatic brain injuries, learning troubles, Reactive Attachment Disorder (RAD Disorder), concentration and a wide range of other conditions.

 Biotherapetuic Drainage, LENS therapy, HeartMath, counseling, the Walsh Protocol, and targeted supplement regimens are all treatments that Dr. Gil uses in his practice.

 Is Dr. Gil familiar with the research of William Walsh and the Walsh Institute?

-Dr. Gil has been using the Walsh Protocol for the last 6 years to treat many anxiety, depression, autism, schizophrenia, OCD, and behavior issues, including RAD Disorder, ADD and other conditions.
+Dr. Gil has been using the Walsh Protocol for the last 6 years to treat many cases of anxiety, depression, autism, schizophrenia, OCD, and behavior issues, including RAD Disorder, ADD, and other conditions.

 Dr. Gil attended several intensive, four-day Walsh Research Institute Mastering Brain Chemistry Physician Education Workshops, and utilizes Dr. Walsh’s protocols in his clinical practice.
 He attends training regularly.